-There are many ways parrots’ feet and legs can be temporarily or permanently damaged, resulting in lameness or limping.
-Parrots limp when their feet, toes, legs, or joints cause discomfort.
+Parrots’ feet and legs can be temporarily or permanently harmed, resulting in limping or lameness.
+Birds will struggle to walk when their feet, claws, legs, or joints cause pain and discomfort.

 Parrot Can’t Walk Properly

-If your parrot can’t walk properly, this will lead to other health issues.
-If unable to walk, put weight on a single foot, or appear to limp, the parrot will be unable to:
+If a parrot is unable to walk, put weight on a single foot, or appears to limp, it may be unable to:

-This can leave your parrot in constant pain.
 As this continues, the parrot may be affected by arthritis, problems in its hips, and injuries to its healthy foot or leg.
+This can leave a parrot in constant pain.

-The reason can be simple to fix, such as overgrown claws.
-However, it could be more severe, such as a broken bone or degenerative joint condition.
+The reason can be easy to resolve, like trimming overgrown claws.
+However, it could be more severe, like a broken bone or degenerative joint condition (like arthritis).

 Parrots can injure themselves from a fall, knock, or catching a foot.
-They may also get into altercations with other pets or birds, leading to debilitating injuries.
+They may also enter altercations with other pets or birds, leading to debilitating injuries.

 A parrot’s legs can be susceptible to the following problems: